Agoric/documentation/main/ertp/guide/README.md

 To create tickets, you first create JavaScript objects that each represent a ticket.
-Then, because you need to specify the amount of digital assets to be minted, you can use `amountMath` to make an amount.
+Then, because you need to specify the amount of digital assets to be minted, you can use `AmountMath` to make an amount.
 In this case, you're making tickets for one performance of *Hamilton*.

 <<< @/snippets/ertp/guide/test-readme.js#makeTicketIssuer